gvwilson/thirdbit/src/fiction/santas/index.md

 were just enough guidance to keep him from being frustrated.

 They never talked about the fact that they were santas.
-They never talked about Shady Ann's persistent cough, either, or the fact that whenever she needed to lift something heavy the Elfabot did it for her.
+They never talked about the santa's persistent cough, either, or the fact that whenever she needed to lift something heavy the Elfabot did it for her.